-- View “North Creek and the Adirondack Railroad” – a scale model exhibit built by Dunham Studios (Railroads on Parade).
+- View “North Creek & the Adirondack Railroad” – a scale model exhibit built by Dunham Studios (Railroads on Parade).

 - Learn about the Adirondack Railroad and how it impacted the region.

 - Discover Theodore Roosevelt’s ride to the Presidency and how he affected American Life through his Presidency.

 - Experience the History of Snow Trains and how it led to the skiing at Gore Mountain.